DropShipping startup costs: How much money does it take to get started?

 The cost of your internet connection

 Heating and lighting (especially if you’re based at home)

 Premises costs (rent/mortgage payments)

 Travel costs (if you’re attending trade shows, or visit suppliers)

 Credit card or loan costs (if you’ve chosen to take this route)

 Although it might appear that we’re dodging the question when we say that you can start your DropShipping business with as much, or as little money as you like, unfortunately it’s true.
 With a smart, thought-out approach, you can start your business for free.
 You’ll just need to be careful about which DropShipping platform to use, and then choose your marketplaces wisely, before building your profits and moving to marketplaces that charge listing fees, or building your own website, with those associated costs.
 Although this approach might take you a bit more time than if you have a little money to invest in your business, you’re at much lower risk – the only thing you will have invested is your time – and ultimately, the satisfaction you will feel from having built something from nothing will be tremendous.

-If you have questions about Avasam and the potential it has for your DropShipping business, get in touch, and follow us on social media – you can find us @avasamsocial.
+If you have questions about Avasam and the potential it has for your DropShipping business, book a call, and follow us on social media – you can find us @avasamsocial.